Frequently Asked Questions - Elder Law and Probate

 - Who you might trust to make health and welfare decisions on your behalf in the event that you become incapacitated

-What makes The California Elder Law Center different?
+What makes The Law Offices of Sandra Diaz PC different?

-Sandra Diaz and The California Elder Law Center PC are renowned throughout southern California as the area’s leading elder law attorneys.
+Sandra Diaz and The Law Offices of Sandra Diaz PC are renowned throughout southern California as the area’s leading elder law attorneys.
 They helm a staff of attorneys who are committed to helping clients make the most out of their golden years.
 Our attorneys can assist you in putting protections in place that will help ensure the decisions you make about your property and your health are carried out.

-As part of our advocacy role at both the local and the state levels, The California Elder Law Center PC makes a point of participating in media outreach that addresses issues that confront the aging population.
+As part of our advocacy role at both the local and the state levels, The Law Offices of Sandra Diaz PC makes a point of participating in media outreach that addresses issues that confront the aging population.

 What is the difference between elder law attorney and an estate planning attorney?